 - (2) Port of landing management.
 All sport fishing in Area 2A will be managed on a "port of landing" basis, whereby any halibut landed into a port will count toward the quota for the subarea in which that port is located, and the regulations governing the subarea of landing apply, regardless of the specific area of catch. - (3) Possession limits.
-The sport possession limit on land is two daily bag limits, regardless of condition, but only one daily bag limit may be possessed on the vessel. - (4) Ban on sport vessels in the commercial fishery.
+The sport possession limit on land in Washington and California is two daily bag limits, regardless of condition, but only one daily bag limit may be possessed on the vessel.
+The sport possession limit on land in Oregon is three daily bag limits, regardless of condition, but only one daily bag limit may be possessed on the vessel. - (4) Ban on sport vessels in the commercial fishery.
 Vessels operating in the sport fishery for halibut in Area 2A are prohibited from operating in the commercial halibut fishery in Area 2A.
 Sport fishers and charterboat operators must determine, prior to May 1 of each year, whether they will operate in the commercial halibut fisheries in Area 2A which requires a commercial fishing license from the IPHC.
-Sport fishing for halibut in Area 2A is prohibited from a vessel licensed to fish commercially for halibut in Area 2A. - (5) Flexible inseason management provisions. - (i) The Regional Administrator, NMFS Northwest Region, after consultation with the Chairman of the Pacific Fishery Management Council, the IPHC Executive Director, and the Fisheries Director(s) of the affected state(s), or their designees, is authorized to modify regulations during the season after making the following determinations. - (A) The action is necessary to allow allocation objectives to be met. - (B) The action will not result in exceeding the catch limit for the area. - (C) If any of the sport fishery subareas north of Cape Falcon, OR are not projected to utilize their respective quotas by September 30, NMFS may take inseason action to transfer any projected unused quota to another Washington sport subarea. - (D) If any of the sport fishery subareas south of Leadbetter Point, WA are not projected to utilize their respective quotas by their season ending dates, NMFS may take inseason action to transfer any projected unused quota to another Oregon sport subarea. - (ii) Flexible inseason management provisions include, but are not limited to, the following: - (A) Modification of sport fishing periods; - (B) Modification of sport fishing bag limits;
+Sport fishing for halibut in Area 2A is prohibited from a vessel licensed to fish commercially for halibut in Area 2A. - (5) Flexible inseason management provisions. - (i) The Regional Administrator, NMFS Northwest Region, after consultation with the Chairman of the Pacific Fishery Management Council, the IPHC Executive Director, and the Fisheries Director(s) of the affected state(s), or their designees, is authorized to modify regulations during the season after making the following determinations. - (A) The action is necessary to allow allocation objectives to be met. - (B) The action will not result in exceeding the catch limit for the area. - (C) If any of the sport fishery subareas north of Cape Falcon, OR are not projected to utilize their respective quotas by September 30, NMFS may take inseason action to transfer any projected unused quota to another Washington sport subarea. - (D) If any of the sport fishery subareas south of Leadbetter Point, WA are not projected to utilize their respective quotas by their season ending dates, NMFS may take inseason action to transfer any projected unused quota to another Oregon sport subarea. - (ii) Flexible inseason management provisions include, but are not limited to, the following: - (A) Modification of sport fishing periods;

-- (C) Modification of sport fishing size limits; - (D) Modification of sport fishing days per calendar week; and - (E) Modification of subarea quotas north of Cape Falcon, OR. - (iii) Notice procedures. - (A) Inseason actions taken by NMFS will be published in the Federal Register. - (B) Actual notice of inseason management actions will be provided by a telephone hotline administered by the Northwest Region, NMFS, at 206-526-6667 or 800-662-9825 (May through October) and by U.S. Coast Guard broadcasts.
+- (B) Modification of sport fishing bag limits; - (C) Modification of sport fishing size limits; - (D) Modification of sport fishing days per calendar week; and - (E) Modification of subarea quotas north of Cape Falcon, OR.

+(iii) Notice procedures.

+- (A) Inseason actions taken by NMFS will be published in the Federal Register. - (B) Actual notice of inseason management actions will be provided by a telephone hotline administered by the Northwest Region, NMFS, at 206-526-6667 or 800-662-9825 (May through October) and by U.S. Coast Guard broadcasts.
 These broadcasts are announced on Channel 16 VHF-FM and 2182 kHz at frequent intervals.
 The announcements designate the channel or frequency over which the notice to mariners will be immediately broadcast.
 Since provisions of these regulations may be altered by inseason actions, sport fishermen should monitor either the telephone hotline or U.S. Coast Guard broadcasts for current information for the area in which they are fishing.